scalatra/scalatra-website/guides/deployment/configuration.md

 [massage the contents of your WAR file](https://github.com/JamesEarlDouglas/xsbt-web-plugin/wiki/Massage-WAR) during packaging.

-Load the Web.xml file and replace the value org.scalatra.environment using Scala's standard XML tools.
+Load the Web.xml file and replace the value for `org.scalatra.environment` using Scala's standard XML tools.

 ### Changing the port in development